Table of Contents

 Some reject the seventh-day Sabbath over the belief that we cannot know which day it falls on today, therefore, picking any day is okay.
 But this is wrong.
 Here are four proofs that identify the true Sabbath.

-This is clear evidence that Jesus died the day before the Sabbath!
-The day of His death was a “preparation day” because it was the time to get ready for the Sabbath.
-Notice, then, that the women rested over the Sabbath “according to the commandment.”
-The commandment says, “The seventh day is the Sabbath,” so we know they were resting on Saturday.
-The very next verse says, “Now upon the first day of the week, very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared. … And they found the stone rolled away from the sepulchre” (Luke 24:1, 2).
+Jesus died on the day before the Sabbath – the“preparation day.”
+The women rested over the Sabbath “according to the commandment” which is, “The seventh day,” Saturday.
+The next verse says, “Now upon the first day of the week, …they came unto the sepulchre, bringing the spices … And they found the stone rolled away from the sepulchre” (Lu.
+24:1, 2).

 2: The calendar has not been changed so as to confuse the days of the week.
 Just as we know that Jesus and His followers observed the same day as Moses, we can be positive that our seventh day is the same day Jesus observed.
 Pope Gregory XIII did make a calendar change in 1582, but it did not interfere with the weekly cycle.
 Pope Gregory changed Friday, October 5, 1582, to be Friday, October 15, 1582.
 Thus, he did not affect the weekly cycle of days what soever.